ACE07-Sev/CQM-TSP/README.md

 https://docs.ocean.dwavesys.com/en/stable/docs_cli.html

 ## License
-Distributed under the GPL 3.0 license.
+Distributed under the Apache 2.0 license.
 See LICENSE for more details.

 ## Issues
 If you face any errors/issues kindly create an issue and your issue will be taken care of at the earliest opportunity.

 Thank you for using the CQM-TSP and wish you a blessed day!

-<p>© 2024 Amirali Malekani Nezhad, all rights reserved.</p>
+<p>© 2025 Amirali Malekani Nezhad, all rights reserved.</p>